 No matter the nature of your project, there are some principles that hold true.
 These principles can be applied to any kind of project, but we have tailored them around the topic of Game Development.

 The first thing you’re going to want is to be careful about scoping the project.
-We briefly discussed understanding the scope of the project in another article found here.
 Many people pick up a game engine dreaming of making the types of games they play.

 Even if you’re just amazing and you throw your whole life into creating your game, you’re not going to make a “The Last of Us” or a “Witcher”.
 Not even close, and especially not on your first attempt.
 Truth is, you’re not even going to create something like Super Mario Bros. as your first game.
 You *may* create like, 1 level’s worth of Super Mario.